FokkeZB/Meetup/README.md

 * [wizonesolutions/meetup_api](https://github.com/wizonesolutions/meetup_api): Huge library, hasn't been updated for 3 years.
 * [blobaugh](https://github.com/blobaugh/Meetup-API-client-for-PHP): Huge library, documentation quick start doesn't get you started.

+This is a more simplified library for access and interactions!
 ## License

 <pre>